akash-sankar/CSToolboxFunctions/pidstd/README.md

 # pidstd

 ## Description
-Return the transfer function C of the PID controller in standard form with first-order roll-off.
+Return the transfer function, C, of the PID controller in standard form with first-order roll-off.

                     1        Td s
     C(s) = Kp (1 + ---- + ----------)